Click here to read our latest publication "Abortion in Brazil: Race, the Right, and the Revival of Colonialism" by Theodore Hunt

 Milena Fahr

 BA in Criminology from the Autonomous University of Barcelona.
-Founder of the International Journal for Crime, Law and AI.
+Founder of the International Platform for Crime, Law and AI.
 Research interests are counterterrorism, geopolitics, AI and international security.

 Shwetha Rao